MJ Melendez Preview, Player Props: Royals vs. Red Sox

-MJ Melendez -- with an on-base percentage of .225 in his past 10 games, 75 points lower than his season-long percentage -- will be in action for the Kansas City Royals versus the Boston Red Sox, with James Paxton on the hill, on September 1 at 8:10 PM ET.
+On Saturday, MJ Melendez (.225 on-base percentage in past 10 games, 75 points below season-long percentage) and the Kansas City Royals face the Boston Red Sox, whose starting pitcher will be Tanner Houck.
+First pitch is at 7:10 PM ET.

 MJ Melendez Game Info & Props vs. the Red Sox